2025 North Carolina Sports Network

 Boston College Eagles, Atlantic Coast Conference

-California Bears, Atlantic Coast Conference
+California Golden Bears, Atlantic Coast Conference

 Campbell Camels, Coastal Athletic Association